Content Marketing Tips for Startups: 6 Essentials to Focus on

 2. Identify your Target Audience Correctly

 Content can be made to appeal to various people differently or differently to the same person at distinct stages of the customer journey.
-For example, the kind of content that may be required for lead generation (a newsletter) will be different from what is required for customer conversion (a demo video or case study) which will further be different from what is required for customer service or retention (a thorough FAQ section).
+For example, the kind of content that may be required for lead generation (a newsletter) will be different from what is required for customer conversion (explainer video or case study) which will further be different from what is required for customer service or retention (a thorough FAQ section).
 It is important to know who you are speaking to.

 3. Identify different distribution channels and tailor content appropriately